near/intents/contracts/outlayer-app/README.md

 Options:
-      --admin-id <AccountId>  Admin account ID (controls code approval) --code-url <URL>        URL where the code binary can be fetched --approve <HASH>        Pre-approve a SHA-256 code hash (hex, with or without 0x prefix) -q, --quiet                 Output single-line JSON only (no human-readable annotations) -h, --help                  Print help
+      --admin-id <AccountId>  Admin account ID (controls code approval) --code-url <URL>        URL where the code binary can be fetched --code-hash <HASH>      SHA-256 hash of the approved code (hex, with or without 0x prefix) -q, --quiet                 Output single-line JSON only (no human-readable annotations) -h, --help                  Print help
 ```